waldur/waldur-docs/docs/user-guide/customer-organization/resource-end-date-changes.md

 ![Enabling end date change requests on an offering](../img/resource-end-date-offering-toggle.png)

 !!! note
-    Editing this setting requires permission to manage the offering — the offering's service manager or the provider organization owner.
+    Editing this setting requires permission to manage the offering's integration, held by the provider organization's owners, service provider managers and offering managers.
 It cannot be enabled on a prepaid offering.

 ## Approving outside Waldur